 Aligning an SSD is a fairly straightforward process that shouldn’t take too long–less time than you’d spend defragmenting a traditional hard drive–and you can accomplish it entirely with software that doesn’t cost anything.
 See how to align your SSD or RAID array for free.

 If your drive included software to clone your old drive to your new one, it may very well have aligned the drive during the cloning process.
-And if you installed Vista or Windows 7 fresh onto your new drive, it installed it.
+And if you installed Windows onto a freshly formatted drive, it aligned it.
 But under any other circumstances, there’s a good chance your drive isn’t aligned.
 Here’s how to check.
 That won’t cost you anything either.